mhoeger/typescript-template/README.md

 #### `npm run build:configFiles`
 Copies the .json and .csproj files needed in the Function app to the build output folder.

+#### `npm run build:extensions`
+Generates the appropriate extensions artifacts for the extensions registered in extensions.csproj.

 #### `npm run install:extensions`
 Installs extension packages from reading `function.json` files and from reading your `extensions.csproj` file.
 This command works by running `func extensions install` in the build output folder.
 Newly detected extensions will automatically be added to `src/extensions.csproj`.